Last Updated March 14th, 2017

-Model-year 2018 will likely be a holdover for Hyundai’s entry-level SUV as it awaits a model-year 2019 freshened that’ll bring updated styling and – we hope – new or expanded features.
-This compact crossover led a stable but uninteresting existence for most of its 13-year life, but that changed with the model-year 2016 debut of the third-generation design.
-Longer and wider than its predecessor, the redesigned Tucson boasted more passenger and cargo room while retaining tidy exterior dimensions.
+Nothing of consequence as Hyundai’s entry-level SUV awaits a model-year 2019 revamp that’ll bring updated styling and – we hope – new or expanded features.
+That midcycle freshening would be the first notable change to this third-generation Tucson, which debuted for model-year 2016.
+Longer and wider than its 2010-2015 predecessor, the redesigned Tucson boasted more passenger and cargo room while retaining tidy exterior dimensions.
 New chassis and suspension designs addressed the sloppy ride and dull handling.
 Upgraded materials made the cabin quieter and more upscale.

 Buyers responded.
-Sales were up nearly 60 percent through the first three quarters of 2016.That sounds great, but in the context of the compact-crossover segment, the picture isn’t quite so rosy.
+Sales rose 41 percent in 2016 and were up another 10 percent to begin 2017.That sounds great, but in the context of the compact-crossover segment, the picture is less rosy.
 Tucson ranks ninth of 12 entries in this highly competitive set.
-It handily outsells the unrefined Mitsubishi Outlander and outdated, expensive Volkswagen Tiguan.
-But it’s just a few thousand sales ahead of the redesigned 2017 Sportage from Kia, the other brand under Hyundai’s South Korean ownership.
+It handily outsells the unrefined Mitsubishi Outlander and the soon-to-be redesigned Volkswagen Tiguan.
+But it’s just a thousand or so sales ahead of its engineering cousin, the Kia Sportage from Hyundai’s sibling brand.
 Read on for our take on why the Tucson isn’t more popular.

 Why should I wait for the 2018?